-In an interview, Sarah Hudson-DiSalle, PharmD, RPh, FACCC, pharmacy manager at The Ohio State University Comprehensive Cancer Center – The James and The Ohio State University Wexler Cancer Center, highlighted how automating biosimilar selection through electronic health records (EHR) significantly improves patient access to affordable treatments.
+In an interview, Sarah Hudson-DiSalle, PharmD, RPh, FACCC, pharmacy manager at The Ohio State University Comprehensive Cancer Center – The James and The Ohio State University Wexler Cancer Center, highlighted how automating biosimilar selection through electronic health records (EHRs) significantly improves patient access to affordable treatments.

 She noted that biosimilars reduce patient out-of-pocket costs and streamline processes for health care teams.
 During a pilot program, automation in favor of biosimilars reduced the average time to treatment approval from 12 days to 4 days, enhancing efficiency for pharmacists, providers, and authorization teams.
 However, she also emphasized the challenges of payer alignment, insurance accuracy, and timely updates, which can impact the effectiveness of automated systems.